SpookedDoor/Andrew-Discord-Bot/README.md

 (Of course, we don't condone anything he says.
 This is purely satire, and it does not reflect our personal views.)

-It features over 200 (and counting!) nonsensical messages that sent at random intervals, as well as peak slash commands, vision capablities, TTS, and hell, it's even got a LLM!
+It features over 1000 (and counting!) nonsensical messages that sent at random intervals, as well as peak slash commands, vision capablities, TTS, and hell, it's even got a LLM!

-And for even more entertainment; [he's even got a enemy that beefs with Andrew!](https://github.com/TheDragonary/Anti-Andrew-Discord-Bot) (It ain't included with Andrew-Bot though, obviously.
-It has to be installed seperately, and it is admittedly oftentimes more outdated than Andrew.)
+And for even more entertainment; [he's even got a enemy that beefs with Andrew!](https://github.com/TheDragonary/Anti-Andrew-Discord-Bot) (It ain't included with Andrew Bot though, obviously.
+It has to be installed seperately, and it is admittedly more outdated than Andrew.)

 ------------------------------------------------------------------------------
 # REQUIREMENTS FOR THE FEW THAT NEED IT